ucphhpc/migrid-user-docs/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to ERDA
+Welcome to MiGrid user guides!
 ==============================

 ..
 Note::
    This documentation is currently WIP!
-Currently focused on the ERDA side of things.
+Currently focused on ERDA.

 This website contains user guides for `ERDA <https://erda.ku.dk/>`_ and `SIF <https://sif.ku.dk/>`_.